TrendsAI-bit/Solanatokensincinerator/support/faq.md

 - **Verify** transaction details in your wallet

 ### Are there any fees besides SOL gas fees?
-No, Stellar Incinerator doesn't charge any platform fees.
+No, Bonkseus Incinerator doesn't charge any platform fees.
 You only pay:
 - **Solana network fees** (typically 0.000005 SOL)
 - **No hidden charges**
 - **No subscription fees**